graniticio/granitic/doc/tutorial/006-database-read.md

 ## Creating a DatabaseProvider

 Go's SQL abstraction and 'driver management' models are much looser than some other language's RDBMS access layers.
-In order to design Granitic's components and facilities so they are agnostic of the underlying RDBMS, an additional layer of abstraction has been defined - the [DatabaseProvider](https://godoc.org/github.com/graniticio/granitic/rdbms#DatabaseProvider).
+In order to allow Granitic's components and facilities to be agnostic of the underlying RDBMS, an additional layer of abstraction has been defined - the [DatabaseProvider](https://godoc.org/github.com/graniticio/granitic/rdbms#DatabaseProvider).

 The [DatabaseProvider](https://godoc.org/github.com/graniticio/granitic/rdbms#DatabaseProvider) has two functions - to